stleerh/blog2/announcing.md

 ## Network Observability Architecture

-The core of Network Observability is to collect network flows or more specifically IPFIX data and then present this using powerful visualizations.
+The core of Network Observability is to collect network flows or more specifically, data similar to the IPFIX format, and then present this using powerful visualizations.
 NetFlows, as they were originally called, existed back in the 1990s as a way to capture that network insight at layer 3 and 4 of the OSI model.

-What is unique about this solution thirty years later is that instead of having a typical router or switch export IPFIX data, an eBPF Agent was developed to hook into the network events so it can capture and export data coming in and out of the interfaces at the kernel level. eBPF is a relatively new technology that allows a program to run in a sandboxed environment, therfore extending the kernel in a safe and secure manner.
+What is unique about this solution thirty years later is that instead of having a typical router or switch export IPFIX data, an eBPF Agent was developed to hook into the network events so it can capture and export data coming in and out of the interfaces at the kernel level. eBPF is a relatively new technology that allows a program to run in a sandboxed environment, therefore extending the kernel in a safe and secure manner.
 Yet, it is not that new as the eBPF Agent will work as far back as Linux kernel 4.18 which was released in 2018.
 The immediate benefit of the eBPF approach is that it is more performant than the router/switch solution.
 In addition, it is not dependent on a particular CNI (Container Network Interface) such as OpenShift SDN or OVN-Kubernetes.

 On the receiving end of this exported data is a flow collector called the Flowlogs Pipeline (FLP) that processes this data, enriches it to be